mysterypaintwo/rookbot/SETUP.md

 ## Step 4: Set Up Environment Variables

 1. **Create a `.env` File**:
-   - If your bot uses sensitive tokens, create a `.env` file in the project directory:
+   - If rookbot uses sensitive tokens, create a `.env` file in the project directory:
      ```bash
      nano .env
      ```